treeverse/lakeFS/docs/setup/virtual-host-addressing.md

 LAKEFS_GATEWAYS_S3_DOMAIN_NAME="s3.lakefs.example.com"
 ```

-Or by adding the `gateways.s3.domain_name` setting to the `lakefs.yaml` config file:
+Or by adding the `gateways.s3.domain_name` setting to the lakeFS `config.yaml` file:

 ```yaml
 ---